troyhacks/MoonLight/docs/gettingstarted/installation.md

 * **Step 1**: Get an **ESP32 or ESP32-S3** (preferred, support large setups and Live Scripts).
 Boards we use are [ESP32](https://s.click.aliexpress.com/e/_EyrmQyw) or [ESP32-S3](https://s.click.aliexpress.com/e/_DBAtJ2H), but most of the ESP32 and ESP32-S3 boards will work.
 Get a **WS2812 LED-strip** or a [LED-panel](https://s.click.aliexpress.com/e/_EGx8Hhu) (preferred to see 2D effects).
 Connect the strip or panel to the board on a suitable pin (e.g. Pin 2 or 16).

-* **Step 2**: Connect an ESP32(-S3) via USB
+* **Step 2**: Connect an ESP32 via USB

-* **Step 3**: Click this link to go to the web installer: [ESP Web Installer for MoonLight v0.5.6](https://raw.githack.com/MoonModules/MoonLight/refs/heads/main/firmware/installer/index.html).
+* **Step 3**: Go to the web installer: [MoonLight Web Installer](https://raw.githack.com/MoonModules/MoonLight/refs/heads/main/firmware/installer/index.html).
 The Web Installer works on Google Chrome or Microsoft Edge or similar browsers, not on Safari.
 Select your board, or if not listed, press others.

    <img width="350" alt="Screenshot 2025-06-07 at 20 54 17" src="https://github.com/user-attachments/assets/f092743f-a362-40da-b932-d31b203d966d" />